Kenyans once again vote for President -- this time with an opposition boycott

 While the high court ruling appeared to offer vindication for Odinga, the opposition leader stunned the country earlier this month when he dropped out of the race, saying the electoral commission had not implemented reforms.

 Odinga urged his supporters to boycott the election, raising the possibility that millions will shun the outcome.
-A day before the election, activists made a last-ditch effortt to stop the vote.
+A day before the election, activists made a last-ditch effort to stop the vote.

-In the past few weeks, the nation has been bitterly divided, with supporters clashing with police in opposition strongholds and the government banning protesters in some areas.
+In the past few weeks, the nation has been bitterly divided, with supporters clashing with police in opposition strongholds and the government banning protests in some areas.

 The political uncertainty has left residents of the east African economic powerhouse on edge.
-The election has become so divisive, it revived fears of ethnic violence like the country experienced in 2007, when at least 1,000 people were killed.
+The election has become so divisive, it revived fears of postviolence like the country experienced in 2007, when at least 1,000 people were killed.

 After Kenyatta was declared the winner in the initial vote, sporadic clashes erupted in some areas, killing at least 24 people.